 \section{Introduction}

-With the rise of large-scale knowledge graphs (KG) such as DBpedia \cite{auer2007dbpedia} and Freebase \cite{bollacker2008freebase}, question answering over knowledge graph (KGQA) has attracted massive attention recently, which aims to leverage the factual information in a KG to answer natural language question.
+With the rise of large-scale knowledge graphs (KG) such as DBpedia \cite{auer2007dbpedia} and Freebase \cite{bollacker2008freebase}, question answering over knowledge graph has attracted massive attention recently, which aims to leverage the factual information in a KG to answer natural language question.
 Depending on the complexity of question, KGQA can be divided into two forms: simple and complex.
-Simple KGQA often requires only one hop of factual knowledge, while complex ones require reasoning over a multi-hop knowledge subgraph (KSG) and selecting the correct answer among several candidate answers.
-In this paper, we focus on the latter, i.e., complex KGQA, which will be more challenging.
+Simple KGQA often requires only one hop of factual knowledge, while complex KGQA requires reasoning over a multi-hop knowledge subgraph (KSG) and selecting the correct answer among several candidate answers.
+In this paper, we focus on the latter, i.e., complex KGQA, which {is} more challenging.

-Currently, most KGQA approaches resort to semantic parsing \cite{berant2013semantic, yih2015semantic, dong2018coarse} or retrieve-then-extract methods \cite{yao2014information, bordes2014question}.
+Currently, most KGQA approaches resort to semantic parsing \cite{berant2013semantic,yih2015semantic,dong2018coarse} or retrieve-then-extract methods \cite{yao2014information,bordes2014question}.
 Semantic parsing methods usually translate a natural language question to a KG query and then use it to query the KG directly.
-However, semantic parsing methods often rely on complex and specialised hand-crafted rules or schemas.
+However, semantic parsing methods often rely on complex and specialised hand-crafted rules or schemes.
 In contrast, retrieve-then-extract methods are easier to understand and more interpretable.
-They first retrieve the KG coarsely to obtain a knowledge subgraph (KSG) containing answer candidates.Then, the target answer is extracted from the retrieved KSG.
+They first retrieve the KG coarsely to obtain a KSG containing answer candidates.
+Then, the target answer is extracted from the retrieved KSG.
 This paper follows the research idea of the retrieve-then-extract methods.